 Zoning Text Amendments

-- The City Council will hold another public hearing for additional public comments and make the final decision on the matter.
+- The Planning Commission will then hold a public hearing for additional public comments and make a recommendation to the City Council.
+The City Council will make the final decision.

 Public Comments and Questions